 - The arrow_back-icon: go back to the Review-page.

-- The keyboard_arrow_left x/y keyboard_arrow_right-icon: switch between questions or participants (depending if you chose to Review per question or Review per student).
+- The keyboard_arrow_left x/y keyboard_arrow_right-icon: switch between questions or participants (depending if you chose to Review per question or Review per participant).

 - Review: Here you can review the assignment and the participants answer.